cowboy mounted shooting association

 3. Ammo and Balloons - ensure that they are at the shoot; have someone get the balloons to the balloon setters; ammo should go on the Armorer's table.
 A tent should be put up over the Armorer's table.

 4. Draw Patterns - Patterns for that day only should be drawn just before the safety meeting in public.
 The pattern should not be set up until just prior to the first shot.
 No individual should be allowed to walk or run the pattern on horseback prior to the shoot (not even to demonstrate the pattern).
-If warm up is allowed in the same arena as the shoot and the pattern is setup, riders should be instructed that they are not allowed to practice the pattern and they should stay to the outside rail.
+If warm up is allowed in the same arena as the shoot and the pattern is setup, riders should be instructed that they are not allowed to practice the pattern, and they should stay to the outside rail.

 5. Safety meeting - assign someone to do the safety meeting.
 Make sure that all elements of safety are covered; loading, unloading, gun handling, what to do with unfired rounds, where to enter and exit, etc. You should especially pay attention to those items that are specific to your shoot.
-All of the other safety issues (listed above) should be covered also.
+All the other safety issues (listed above) should be covered also.

 6. Hand the arena over to your Range Masters.
 Once they take charge your job in the arena is over, unless someone requests that you convene the Appeals Board.
 If this occurs, find a private area away from contestants.
 You need to collect the $50 in cash.
 Then you chair the board although you have no voice on the outcome and should remain completely neutral.
 If the appeal is in favor of the contestant you should return the $50.00 they put up to convene the appeals board.